Why knowing your values is so important

 Some people are very aware of their values whereas others hold them in their subconscious, acting on them without understanding the reasons for the choices they make.

-To help my clients understand which values they hold important to them, I use “The Values Cards” which I scatter on the table and ask my clients to choose cards they are attracted to.
+To help my clients understand which values they hold important to them, I use a set of values cards which I scatter on the table and ask my clients to choose cards they are attracted to.
 My client used the cards to narrow down to 5 core values she didn’t want to deviate from in her life.
 She shared what each of these words meant to her and realised she hadn’t consciously been aware of this before.
 However, now she was aware of her values, she could see how they had always been part of her, and how the project with the potential client wasn’t a good match.

 Once you know your values, what needs to change?